Paul Drayson, Baron Drayson: Government

 In May 2005 Drayson replaced Lord Bach as Parliamentary Under-Secretary of State and Minister for Defence Procurement and as Government Spokesman for Defence to the House of Lords.
 Drayson's responsibility for defence procurement in the Ministry of Defence (MoD) was one of the most high-profile jobs in the MoD.
 His remit included oversight of the Defence Procurement Agency and Defence Logistics Organisation.
 In December 2005 Drayson published a report entitled The Defence Industrial Strategy (DIS).

 On 6 March 2007 Drayson was promoted to Minister of State for Defence Equipment and Support.
 He oversaw the new Defence Equipment and Support Organisation.
 On 29 June 2007 he also became a Minister of State in the newly created Department for Business, Enterprise and Regulatory Reform, combining this with his role in the Ministry of Defence.
 He stood down from ministerial responsibilities on 7 November 2007.
 His official reason for stepping down was his wish to participate in the Le Mans race, but it has been reported that the actual reasons were being left out of the loop when Prime Minister Gordon Brown decided to disband the Defence Export Services Organisation and equipment budget deficits which would make the follow-up to the DIS largely irrelevant.
 His job as Defence Procurement Minister was transferred to Lady Taylor.

-He rejoined the Brown government as Minister of State for Science and Innovation in the Department for Innovation, Universities and Skills on 3 October 2008 following a cabinet reshuffle.
+Drayson rejoined the Brown government as Minister of State for Science and Innovation in the Department for Innovation, Universities and Skills on 3 October 2008 following a cabinet reshuffle.